The Beauty of Antique Oil Lamps.

 The skills of the original makers made this lamp well worth restoring and it was a pleasure to work on such a great looking and well-cast old lamp, it was a relatively short job that turned out to be simple and straightforward.
 I am really happy with the result and I am delighted to have provided this wonderful piece of Antique lighting with new life.

 Earthed Wiring.
 Earthed switched Brass bulb holder.
 10mm Tube, Nuts and Grommets.
 Plastic cable stay.
 000 Grade Wire wool plus polishing and finishing sundries.

 Time Spent on the lamp – 2 Hours.

-I often have several Vintage Industrial items for sale in my eBay shop here – Hertfordshire Lighting and Design
+I have a wide and varied range of Antique and Vintage lighting items for sale in my eBay shop here – Hertfordshire Lighting and Design

 I would love to hear from anyone who has performed a similar refinishing project; it’s always great to share ideas with other people.